What Is Skin Cancer?

 Dr. Chris Schneider is a plastic and reconstructive surgeon, who also specializes in microsurgery.
 He is a native Texan who is proud to return home to the Lone Star State after nearly a decade of intense surgical training.

 Austin Face & Body was founded in order to provide Texas area clients with a cutting-edge, state-of-the-art facility where they could obtain access to the most advanced technology on the market.
-Our experienced, skilled plastic surgeons deliver nuanced transformations that preserve your natural beauty while minimizing cosmetic imperfections.
+Our experienced, skilled plastic surgeons in Austin deliver nuanced transformations that preserve your natural beauty while minimizing cosmetic imperfections.
 Each of our practitioners is a leading authority in their field and is passionate about helping you to achieve your most cherished aesthetic goals.

 Dr. Chris Schneider’s elite background in the complex, delicate art of microsurgery has earned him a reputation as amongst the most precision-oriented plastic surgeons in Austin and beyond.
 He performs a broad range of cosmetic and reconstructive techniques that help patients reclaim their appearance and quality of life.